dewisandraa/Mekari/README.md

 ## Main Script

 The `main` function orchestrates the execution of the script, including data loading, processing, and calculation of salary per hour.
-It demonstrates how to integrate these components into a cohesive workflow.
-The output is then appended to a database.
+The output table is then appended to a database.